gemcfadyen/georginam.com/_posts/2016-03-23-apprenticeship-day-114.md

 These details are what I'd like to refine in next week's IPM.
 Perhaps this will end up being the dreaded server task ;-)

-Until then, I'll estimate the real task based on the vague ideas I have.
+Until then, I'll work on another story, and I'll estimate the real task based on the vague ideas I have.
 I feel it will be a big, non-trivial task, but perhaps it will be clearer after Tuesdays IPM.

 Useful Links: